ACL Operation

 Outbound ACL

-In this type of Access Control List, the router receives incoming packets and route the packets to an outbound interface.
-After route lookup, they are processed through the outbound Access Control List to exit interface.
-It is best when packets coming; from multiple inbound interfaces and the same filter required all incoming traffic before exiting the same outbound interface.
+In this type of Access Control List, the router receives incoming packets and routes the packets to an outbound interface.
+After route lookup, they are processed through the outbound Access Control List to exit the interface.
+It is best when packets come from multiple inbound interfaces, and the same filter requires all incoming traffic before exiting the same outbound interface.

-The end statement for both inbound and outbound Access Control List; is always an implicit deny which automatically inserted at the end of each ACL.
-The implicit deny blocks all type of traffic because of implicit deny.
+The end statement for both inbound and outbound Access Control List is always an implicit deny, which is automatically inserted at the end of each ACL.
+The implicit deny blocks all types of traffic because of implicit deny.
 The figure below illustrates the inbound and outbound Access Control List.